 That's just the beginning of the troubles, I think, for people like Brennan and Clapper.

-You know, the FBI spying, as we've been pointing out, started way earlier than the timeline suggested, with Papadopoulos getting drunk with this Australian downer who had donated 25 million to the Clinton Foundation.
+You know, the FBI spying, as we've been pointing out, started way earlier than the timeline suggested with Papadopoulos getting drunk with this Australian downer who had donated $25 million to the Clinton Foundation.

-Yeah, that means John Kerry knew.
+That means John Kerry knew.

-And just like we learned last week in two reports that came out that in fact, President Obama, look at the new struck page memos that came out last week.
+And just like we learned last week in two reports that came out, that in fact, President Obama, look at the new Struck Page memos that came out last week.

 Really?

-Because that directly implicates President Obama.
+That's a problem because that directly implicates President Obama.

 And what did he know?